 Raid the ‘People also ask’ section

 We’ve also mentioned the “People also ask” section in Google Search a few times in this article but this is one of the best places to get content ideas and long-tail keywords for your content strategy.
 In many cases, the questions you find make excellent blog posts in themselves but you can also group relevant questions together to form extensive guides and longer pieces of content.

-You can also use these to create FAQ pages on your website and the Q&A section in your Google My Business profile.
+You can also use these to create FAQ pages on your website and the Q&A section in your Google Business Profile profile.
 Just remember to use the FAQ schema markup for any of these pages you add to your website to get them ranking in the search results.